danro9685/CIMLR/README.md

 library("CIMLR")
 ```

+We provide a manual and an example of how to run CIMLR on multi-omic cancer data in the doc directory.

 **RUNNING CIMLR MATLAB IMPLEMENTATION**

 The Matlab version of *CIMLR* is available in the Matlab branch of the repository.
 This version can be directly used through MATLAB by downloading the code in the repository.